qualityshepherd/brine/posts/southern_coast.md

 1. A Duke's son found a treasure map leading to the Isle of Wights and has not been heard from for a week.
 His last letter mentioned white berries that heal any wound.
 The Duke offers silver for his return, dead or alive.
 1. One of The River's followers [#0502] has broken a Fae contract.
 She wears a magical mask that shows  observers what they _least_ wish to see. **Lord Ebonchain's** (`Fae Lord, Debt Collector, Calculating Gaze`) caravan hunts her, but even Fae eyes slide away.
 1. The Prison of Mon is _quietly_ investigating why their binding runes are weakening.
 They suspect the Hag Kalg but it's actually the Lost Druid syphoning their power.
 1. **Meric Blackwood** (`Assassin, The Rope, Calculating`) arrives at Yagul Fane posing as a royal messenger, hunting a King's bastard hidden among the Dustfolk since infancy.
-The child is marked with the King's sigil. **Magistra Elden Korr** (`Enchanter, Northern Accent, Ambitious`) is eager to help, hiring the party to assist in rounding up Dustfolk for "inspection".
+The child is marked with the King's sigil. **Magistra Elden Korr** (`Enchanter, Northern Accent, Inquisitor`) is eager to help, hiring the party to assist in rounding up Dustfolk for "inspection".
 By dawn, the first to resist is found hanging—a royal seal pinned through his tongue.
 1. Maude's bees [#1004] are dying and Harlan's famous hops [#0904] are the likely cause.
 Both businesses are crucial to the Monastery's beer production.
 Druidic sabotage is the real culprit—poison masked as natural blight, targeting the monastery's economic power.
 1. Jailers report Hag Kalg [#0305] whispering in an unknown language; prisoners in adjacent cells complain about dreams of a dark dragon.
 Through these dreams she's building a network.
 Dreamers wake weary and their shadows _not quite their own_.
 1. The Hollow Sister [#1403] plots her return to the Starwoods.
 She requires the ashes of her rotting tree [#1505] returned to her—a favor owed in return.
 A Lamp Boy leads the party to the Border Lands [#0307] where she waits to make her offer.
 Burning that cursed ground will announce them to every root and raven in the forest.